awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 ### Configure the MQTT Port for Local Messaging<a name="config-local-mqtt-port"></a>

-This feature requires AWS IoT Greengrass Core v1\.10\.
+This feature requires AWS IoT Greengrass Core v1\.10 or later\.

 The AWS IoT Greengrass core acts as the local message broker for MQTT messaging between local Lambda functions, connectors, and [Greengrass devices](what-is-gg.md#greengrass-devices)\.
 By default, the core uses port 8883 for MQTT traffic on the local network\.
 You might want to change the port to avoid a conflict with other software that runs on port 8883\.